 Our comprehensive study analyzed 21951 patients diagnosed with stage IV colorectal cancer, categorized based on MSI status.
 Within this cohort, 2358 patients were identified as MSI-H, and 19593 as MSS.
 The treatment breakdown revealed that in the MSI-H group, 142 patients opted for the novel approach of immunotherapy, while a significant portion, 860 patients, underwent conventional chemotherapy.
 Similarly, in the MSS group, 88 patients received immunotherapy, compared to 8085 who chose chemotherapy.
 This distinction in treatment choices underscores the evolving landscape of cancer therapeutics.
 The average follow-up duration for patients receiving immunotherapy in the MSI-H group was 21.91 ± 12.23 months, and 19.83 ± 12.89 months for those receiving chemotherapy.
 The MSS group had a slightly longer mean follow-up of 18.48 ± 11.37 months for immunotherapy and 20.61 ± 11.71 months for chemotherapy.
 The median ages in these groups varied, with 77 years and 63 years for MSI-H patients on immunotherapy and chemotherapy, respectively, and 67.5 and 62 years for the MSS cohort, reflecting the demographic diversity of the study population (Table 1).

-Survival Outcomes Based on MSI Status
+Survival outcomes based on MSI status

 Analyzing the survival outcomes, MSI-H patients who received immunotherapy experienced a pronounced survival benefit with an aHR of 0.57 (95%CI: 0.43-0.77), suggesting a robust response to this treatment modality.
 This benefit contrasts with the MSS group, where immunotherapy did not provide a significant survival advantage (aHR = 0.94; 95%CI: 0.69-1.29).
 The one-year survival rates further illustrate this difference: 71.96% for MSS patients on immunotherapy and 76.78% for those on chemotherapy, compared to 76.55% and 69.91% for MSI-H patients, respectively.
-A similar pattern was observed at the three-year follow-up, with survival rates of 48.06% for immunotherapy and 40.38% for chemotherapy in the MSS group, and 50.96% and 44.35% in the MSI-H group, indicating a more pronounced long-term benefit for immunotherapy in the MSI-H category (Table 2 and 3).
-The Kaplan-Meier survival curves for these groups are depicted in Figures 1 (MSS) and 2 (MSI-H).
+A similar pattern was observed at the three-year follow-up, with survival rates of 48.06% for immunotherapy and 40.38% for chemotherapy in the MSS group, and 50.96% and 44.35% in the MSI-H group, indicating a more pronounced long-term benefit for immunotherapy in the MSI-H category (Tables 2 and 3).
+The Kaplan-Meier survival curves for these groups are depicted in Figure 1A (MSS) and Figure 1B (MSI-H).

-KRAS Mutation and Survival
+KRAS mutation and survival

 The study also delved into the impact of KRAS mutation status on treatment outcomes.
 For KRAS wild-type patients, no significant difference in survival was observed between immunotherapy and chemotherapy (HR = 1.16; 95%CI: 0.86-1.56).
 However, in KRAS mutated patients, a trend toward improved survival was noted with immunotherapy (HR = 0.67; 95%CI: 0.42-1.07), hinting at the potential effectiveness of personalized treatment based on genetic profiles.
 This trend, though not statistically significant, signals a possible avenue for enhancing patient-specific treatment strategies in the future (Table 4).
-The corresponding survival curves are shown in Figures 3 (KRAS wild type) and 4 (KRAS mutated type).
+The corresponding survival curves are shown in Figure 1C (KRAS wild type) and Figure 1D (KRAS mutated type).

 DISCUSSION